Attitude (magazine): Notable interviews

 Tony Blair gave the first interview a serving Prime Minister has ever given a gay publication in May 2005.
 He gave his second ever gay press interview to mark Attitudes 15th birthday in May 2009.
 In the 2009 interview, Blair questioned the Pope's attitude towards homosexuality, arguing that religious leaders must start "rethinking" the issue.

 For the August 2009 issue, Harry Potter star Daniel Radcliffe gave his first interview to a gay publication in which he announced his support for British political party the Liberal Democrats.
-He said, "I just loathe homophobia.
+He said: "I just loathe homophobia.
 It's just disgusting and animal and stupid and it's just thick people who can't get their heads around it and are just scared.
 I grew up around gay people entirely.
-I was the only child in my class who had any experience of homosexuality or anything like that."
+I was the only child in my class who had any experience of homosexuality or anything like that".

 In February 2010, former Conservative party leader David Cameron appeared on the cover of Attitude giving his first interview to a gay publication.

 In a 2016, Prince William was photographed exclusively for the cover of Attitude, marking the very first time a member of the British Royal Family had posed for on appeared on or in a gay magazine.
 Inside, the Prince met nine LGBTQ people who had experienced homo, bi or transphobic abuse growing up and had suffered mental health problems as a result.
 The issue made headlines all over the world on news and television media including BBC, NBC, ITN, Sky News and many more.

 Achievements

 In 2005, former editor Adam Mattera won Best Men's Magazine editor of the year at the BSME awards.
 It was the first time that a gay magazine editor won the prize.
 Mattera was short-listed again for the prize in 2006.
-In April 2008, Attitude's fashion director was named in The Times as one of the UK's top 20 star-makers for his contribution to the music industry, alongside Simon Cowell.
+In April 2008, Attitudes fashion director was named in The Times as one of the UK's top 20 star-makers for his contribution to the music industry, alongside Simon Cowell.
 Attitude was later edited by Matthew Todd, a long-time associate editor and former deputy editor and writer of the play Blowing Whistles.
 Todd was nominated as Best Men's Magazine Editor of the Year at the BSME awards 2009 and 2010, the only gay magazine to have been nominated.
 He went on to win the award in 2011 and 2015 and won BSME Scoop of the Year in 2016 for his Prince William edition.
-Todd left in 2016 on publication of his book Straight Jacket: How to be gay and happy, about LGBT mental health, something he began writing about in Attitude in 2010.
+Todd left in 2016 on publication of his book Straight Jacket: How to be Gay and Happy, about LGBT mental health, something he began writing about in Attitude in 2010.

 The digital edition of Attitude had a circulation of 9,966 for the period of July–December 2013 according to ABC.
 None of the gay titles reveal print ABC figures (although Bent used to, placing its readership at 42,347 when it was last audited by ABC in 2004) but Press Gazette has named Attitude as the biggest-selling in the sector.